eiffel-community/eiffel/eiffel-vocabulary/EiffelSourceChangeCreatedEvent.md

 __Required:__ No
 __Legal targets:__ [EiffelIssueDefinedEvent](../eiffel-vocabulary/EiffelIssueDefinedEvent.md)
 __Multiple allowed:__ Yes
 __Description:__ Identifies an issue that this SCC is claiming it has done enough to resolve.
 This is not an authoritative resolution, only a claim.
+The issue may or may not change status as a consequence this, e.g. through a [successful verification](../eiffel-vocabular/EiffelIssueVerifiedEvent.md) or a manual update on the issue tracker.

 ### DERESOLVED_ISSUE
 __Required:__ No